regenerativeag/regenerativeag.github.io/docs/community-guide/roles.md

 Those who are inactive...

-- Can only see `#welcome`, `#announcements`, and a special empty room called `#quiet-garden`
+- Can only see `#welcome`, `#announcements`, and a special empty room called `#🌷-quiet-garden`
-- Can become a Visitor again by reacting with a 👍 to the post in `#quiet-garden`
+- Can become a Visitor again by reacting with a 👍 to the post in `#🌷-quiet-garden`

 ### Inactive Member

-Members who haven't posted for 60 days are transitioned to the _Inactive Member_ role.
+Active Members who haven't posted for 14 days are transitioned to the _Inactive Member_ role.

 Inactive Members have the same abilities as those who are Inactive with two exceptions...

 - Inactive Members keep their name-tag color
-- Inactive Members become Members again (instead of Visitors) when they react with a 👍 in `#quiet-garden`
+- Inactive Members become Active Members again (instead of Visitors) when they react with a 👍 in `#🌷-quiet-garden`

 Inactive Members who haven't posted or reacted for 365 days are transitioned to the Inactive role and lose their name-tag color.